Tech Made Simple

 Adding your signature to a PDF document

-All you have to do is open your document, click "Tools," then click "Fill & Sign."
-Click the "Sign" button in the toolbar and you'll be prompted to type, draw or use an image of your signature.
-When you're done, click "Apply" and then drag the signature where you want it to go—if needed, you can resize your signature under options in the field toolbar.
+All you have to do is open your document, click the "Sign" icon in the toolbar and you'll be prompted to type, draw or use an image of your signature.
+When you're done, click "Apply" and then drag the signature where you want it to go – if needed, you can resize your signature under options in the field toolbar.
 Acrobat will save your signature for future use, making it easy to sign your next document.

-Adobe Acrobat Reader DC screenshot showing a W-9 form with the Sign yourself button and the Fill and Sign icon pointed out.
+Adobe Acrobat Reader screenshot showing a W-9 form with the Sign icon pointed circled

 Topics